iCaptainNemo/ValhallaMMO_Pre_Mere_Pack/README.md

 ## Overview

-This resource pack contains custom models and textures for ValhallaMMO items when playing on Minecraft Bedrock Edition.
-It is specifically designed to be used as a merge pack with Kas-tle's GeyserMC converter tool.
+This Minecraft Bedrock resource pack contains custom model attachables and inventory textures for ValhallaMMO items when playing on Minecraft Bedrock Edition via GeyserMC.
+It is specifically designed to be used as a merge pack with the original ValhallaMMO Java resource Pack and Kas-tle's GeyserMC converter tool.

 ## Contents